nlnzcollservices/bulk_item_ingester/README.md

 This is a text file that the script deployer saves locally so that sensitive credentials like API keys are not shared.

-Make sure to add the following 3 lines to your personal 'secrets' file, replacing the `my_api_key` string with your own valid ALMA API keys:
+Make sure to add the following 4 lines to your personal 'secrets' file, replacing the `my_api_key` string with your own valid ALMA API keys, and the 'my_Alma_username' string with your own Alma username:

     [configuration]
-    PRODUCTION = my_production_key_key
+    PRODUCTION = my_production_API_key
-    SANDBOX = my_sandbox_api_key
+    SANDBOX = my_sandbox_API_key
+    USERNAME = my_Alma_username

 ### 1. Librarian practitioner